About the project

 At Mmofra, we have used informal, outdoor space for our programs for many years.
 We are advocates for open space in the built environment for children, as well as child-centered design of outdoor and indoor spaces – and we believe the need for them is even more pressing as Ghana, and the African continent as a whole, continues to urbanize.

-Now, with the help of an international network of architects, planners, engineers, educators and artists, we are turning a two-acre plot in Accra’s Dzorwulu neighborhood into a sustainably designed, child-focused park concept.
+Now, with the help of an international network of architects, planners, engineers, educators and artists, we’ve turned a two-acre plot in Accra’s Dzorwulu neighborhood into Mmofra Place, a sustainably designed, child-focused park concept.
+Regular updates appear on our Facebook page!

 How it began